buranapat/Dynamic-Web-Scraping/README.md

 # Dynamic-Web-Scraping
-### This Project is aim to scrape income statement of the stock in SET
+### This Project is aim to scrape income statement of the stock in SET.
-### This Code is applied from "Intermediate Data Engineering by GBDi Training Code"
+### This Code is applied from "Intermediate Data Engineering by GBDi Training Code".

 # Requirement
 - Chromedriver : https://chromedriver.chromium.org/